NeXt-Warning-System/documentation/xws-contact-api/design/api.md

   -> uniqueid
     -> Iid
     -> locationtype
-    -> messages - Contact can have non or multiple messages.
-By default, all contacts have moderate, severe, extreme and info applied
+    -> messages - Contact can have multiple messages.
+By default, all contacts have moderate, severe, extreme and info applied.
       -> remove
       -> minor
       -> moderate